1999 NCAA Division I men's basketball championship game: Game summary

-Trajon Langdon committed a traveling violation with 5.4 seconds left with Duke trailing UConn by one, 75–74.
+Trajan Langdon committed a traveling violation with 5.4 seconds left with Duke trailing UConn by one, 75–74.
 Khalid El-Amin was immediately fouled, and he made both free throws to put the Huskies up by three points.
 The Blue Devils, who were out of timeouts, had a final chance to tie the game and force overtime, but Langdon, one of college basketball's best three-point shooters, was unable to get off a shot in the final seconds when he got triple-teamed and fell to the floor, and UConn escaped with a 77–74 victory, giving the Huskies their first national championship.